-Under the Acquisition Agreement, Mr. Esch, Lorex, Mr. Krassner and Krassner L.P. (the "Control Sellers") received \$14,521,967 in cash (including \$6,000,000 received by Krassner L.P. in repayment of an outstanding note held by Krassner L.P.) and \$7,609,336 (63,411,131 shares) of Common Stock upon the consummation of the Acquisition (based on the closing price of the shares on such date).
-The purchase price was subject to certain post-closing adjustments, which were to be effected against 18,811,687 shares (the "Restricted Shares") of Common Stock issued to the Control Sellers that were held in escrow pursuant to the Acquisition Agreement in respect of the "core" business price adjustment.
+Under the Acquisition Agreement, the Control Sellers received \$14,521,967 in cash (including \$6,000,000 received by Krassner L.P. in repayment of an outstanding note held by Krassner L.P.) and \$7,609,336 (63,411,131 shares) of common stock upon the consummation of the Acquisition (based on the closing price of the shares on such date).
+The purchase price was subject to certain post-closing adjustments, which were to be effected against 18,811,687 shares (the "Restricted Shares") of common stock issued to the Control Sellers that were held in escrow pursuant to the Acquisition Agreement in respect of the "core" business price adjustment.
 The Control Sellers also had the right to receive earn out payments, subject to certain offsets, based on the operating results of Wilhelmina Artist Management, LLC ("WAM") and Wilhelmina Miami, Inc. ("Wilhelmina Miami"), our wholly owned subsidiaries, for the three year period beginning January 1, 2009.

 After the closing of the Acquisition, the parties became engaged in a dispute relating to a purchase price adjustment being sought by the Company in connection with the Acquisition and other related matters.
-On October 18, 2010, Newcastle and the Control Sellers entered into a Global Settlement Agreement (the "Settlement Agreement") which provided that (a) all of the Restricted Shares were released to the Control Sellers, (b) all the Company's future earn-out obligations relating to WAM were cancelled and (c) (i) approximately 39% (representing the amount that would otherwise be paid to Krassner L.P.) of the first \$2 million of the Company's earn-out obligations relating to the operating results of Wilhelmina Miami (the "Miami Earnout") was cancelled and (ii) approximately 69% (representing the amounts that would otherwise be paid in the aggregate to Krassner L.P. and Lorex) of any such Miami Earnout obligation over \$2 million was cancelled.
+On October 18, 2010, Newcastle and the Control Sellers entered into a Global Settlement Agreement (the "Settlement Agreement") which provided that (a) all of the Restricted Shares were released to the Control Sellers, (b) all of the Company's future earn-out obligations relating to WAM were cancelled and (c) (i) approximately 39% (representing the amount that would otherwise be paid to Krassner L.P.) of the first \$2,000,000 of the Company's earn-out obligations relating to the operating results of Wilhelmina Miami (defined herein as the "Miami Earnout") was cancelled and (ii) approximately 69% (representing the amounts that would otherwise be paid in the aggregate to Krassner L.P. and Lorex) of any such Miami Earnout obligation over \$2,000,000 was cancelled.
 With respect to any portion of the Miami Earnout that may become payable, the Company further agreed not to assert any setoff thereto in respect of (a) any negative closing net asset adjustment determined under the Acquisition Agreement or (b) any divisional loss in respect of WAM.
-The Miami Earnout is based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009 multiplied by 7.5, payable in cash or stock (at the Control Seller's election).
-The Settlement Agreement also provided for the dismissal of then pending litigation between the Company and the Control Sellers regarding the Restricted Shares and the withdrawal of indemnification claims under the Acquisition Agreement and the entering into of the MSA Amendment.
+The Settlement Agreement also provided for the dismissal of then pending litigation between the Company and the Control Sellers regarding the Restricted Shares, customary mutual releases, and the withdrawal of indemnification claims under the Acquisition Agreement, except that the Company preserved indemnification rights with respect to certain specified matters.
 The Company also agreed to reimburse certain documented legal fees (not to exceed \$300,000) of the Control Sellers.

-The Control Sellers are also parties to a registration rights agreement entered into in connection with the Acquisition Agreement, pursuant to which the Control Sellers, among others, obtained certain demand and piggyback registration rights with respect to the Common Stock issued to them under the Acquisition Agreement.
+The Control Sellers are also parties to a registration rights agreement entered into in connection with the Acquisition Agreement, pursuant to which the Control Sellers, among others, obtained certain demand and piggyback registration rights with respect to the common stock issued to them under the Acquisition Agreement.